 Note: You need a computer connection only when you are using the software controls for starting and stopping the stimulus generator.
-When you are using the STG interface or an external control, a trigger for example, you can disconnect the stimulus generator from the computer and operate it independently.
+When you are using the STG interface or an external control (trigger, you can disconnect the stimulus generator from the computer and operate it independently.
 But you cannot remove the STG from the power connection.
 The memory is cleared when the STG has lost power.